STRATA Skin Sciences Reports Record Fourth Quarter 2022 Revenue

 Company to host conference call and webcast today, March 31, 2023, at 8:30 AM ET

-HORSHAM, Pa., March 31, 2023 (GLOBE NEWSWIRE) -- STRATA Skin Sciences, Inc. (NASDAQ: SSKN), a medical technology company dedicated to developing, commercializing and marketing innovative products for the treatment of dermatologic conditions, today announced financial results for the fourth quarter and full year ended December 31, 2022.
+HORSHAM, Pa., March 31, 2023 (GLOBE NEWSWIRE) -- STRATA Skin Sciences, Inc. SSKN, a medical technology company dedicated to developing, commercializing and marketing innovative products for the treatment of dermatologic conditions, today announced financial results for the fourth quarter and full year ended December 31, 2022.

 Fourth Quarter 2022 and Recent Business Highlights: